samaratrilling/Makestagram-Swift/P7-Taking-Photos/content.md

 Let's discuss this code.
 In the first line after `import UIKit` we are declaring a `typealias`.
 Using the `typealias` keyword we can provide a function signature with a name.
 In this case we are saying that a function of type `PhotoTakingHelperCallback` takes an `UIImage?` as parameter and returns `Void`.
 This means: any function that wants to be the callback of the `PhotoTakingHelper` needs to have exactly this signature.

 `PhotoTakingHelper` has three properties.
-The first one `viewController` stores a `weak` reference to a `viewController`.
+The first one, `viewController`, stores a `weak` reference to a `viewController`.
 As we discussed earlier, this reference is necessary because the `PhotoTakingHelper` needs a `UIViewController` on which it can present other View Controllers.
 It is a `weak` reference, since the `PhotoTakingHelper` does not own the referenced View Controller.

 Additionally we store the `callback` function and provide a property to store an `UIImagePickerController` (which we will use a little bit later).

 The initializer of this class receives the View Controller on which we will present other View Controllers and the callback that we will call as soon as a user has picked an image.

 When the class is entirely initialized we immediately call `showPhotoSourceSelection()`.
-The method is still empty right now, later it will present the dialog that allows user to choose between their camera and their photo library.
+The method is still empty right now; later it will present the dialog that allows user to choose between their camera and their photo library.

 Because we call `showPhotoSourceSelection()` directly from the initializer, the dialog will be presented as soon as we create an instance of `PhotoTakingHelper`.